 Tip: Prepare your shopping list for food, aromatherapy bath salts and other educational resources such as books and short courses.

-The home health retreat checklist has evolved from my own experience arranging health retreats.
+The home health retreat checklist has evolved from my own experience in arranging health retreats.

 I would love to hear your plans for your own home-based retreat.
 And let me know how you use the checklist.
 Wishing you a happy and restorative retreat.